descodd/Github-Profile/README.md

-This is the live link to the GitHub profile app: github-profile-tau.vercel.app
+[This is the live link to the Hosted GitHub profile app]: (github-profile-tau.vercel.app)